Creating Knowledge Base categories

-Any categories you've already made can be edited here by clicking on their names in the list.
-To make a new one, select New Category as seen below.
+Here, you can edit any categories you’ve already made by clicking their names in the list.
+To add a new category, select New Category.

-Once you've got a name, the Slug underneath it will be automatically generated based on the name you gave the category.
+Once you've got a name, the Slug underneath it will be automatically generated based on the name you chose.
 This will make up part of the URL for any of the Knowledge Base articles published within this category.
 You can adjust this if you prefer another naming convention.
-Just remember, it should contain no spaces so use hyphens if you're including multiple words or strings of numbers.
+Just remember, it should contain no spaces.
+Use hyphens if you're including multiple words or strings of numbers.

 If you're planning on adding a lot of articles, it's a good idea to separate some of the bigger categories into their own segments with subcategories.
 To do this, you'll need to make a Parent Category to contain several smaller categories.
 If you're creating a Parent Category and won't be nesting categories within others, you can leave the Parent Category option as the default Top Level Category.